Tombs of the Nobles in Aswan

 These cemeteries are still being excavated and researched on other cemeteries, where six decorated graves were currently open to the public between 2014 and 2017 A.D.

-The tombs of the father and son Mykho and Sabini, date back to the long reign of the Pharaoh Babi from the 22nd dynasty.
+The tombs of the father and son Mykho and Sabini date back to the long reign of the Pharaoh Babi from the 22nd dynasty.
 Sculptures in Kabsabani record how his army and leaders gathered in Nubia to punish the tribe that was responsible for the murder of his father during a previous military campaign and recover his father's body.

-Upon his return, several inscriptions in Sapni's tomb retain their original colors, and there are some inscriptions for hunting and beautiful fishing, they are depicted with his daughters in the columns hall.
+Upon his return, several inscriptions in Sapni's tomb retain their original colors, and there are some inscriptions for hunting and beautiful fishing; they are depicted with his daughters in the columns hall.

 The cemetery consists of an entrance hall, a pillar room, and a corridor leading to the burial chamber.
-You can see the tombs of the Nobles in Aswan, the Unfinished Obelisk, and Philae Temple as well as many amazing places during our best Egypt Day Tours, Aswan day tours which give you the chance to explore most of Egypt.
+You can see the tombs of the Nobles in Aswan, the Unfinished Obelisk, and Philae Temple, as well as many amazing places during our best Egypt Day Tours, Aswan day tours, which give you the chance to explore most of Egypt.
 You can also try our Cairo day tours to visit Aswan and Luxor tours from Cairo International Airport.

-Although it is not among the heavily visited monuments in Upper Egypt, it contains some wonderful ancient art and is of great importance to the ancient kingdoms, So benefit from your stay in Aswan and discover these valuable monuments.
+Although it is not among the heavily visited monuments in Upper Egypt, it contains some wonderful ancient art and is of great importance to the ancient kingdoms, so benefit from your stay in Aswan and discover these valuable monuments.

 Egypt Tours FAQ